 Human-machine interaction is a highly active area of research in the field of robotics.
-Being able to seamlessly interact with humans opens up a whole range of possible applications.
-One concept fundamental to human-machine interaction is the ability to track and follow a certain user.
+A fundamental task is the ability to detect and follow a human.
+This deceptively simple task could open a huge range of possibilities.
 A smart wheelchair could automatically follow a nurse through a hallway [site Chad’s thesis].
-A pack robot could follow a soldier into combat, or a tourguide robot could intelligently lead a group of people.
+A pack robot could follow a soldier into combat, or a tourguide robot could intelligently lead a group of people through a museum.